bitcoin-core-review-club/website/hosting.md

   interested in their PR and may be prepared to answer questions and give you more context.
 They may even want to join the meeting themselves.

+- Post an announcement for your PR as soon as you can - preferably 2 weeks before the meeting.
+See the [Making a New Post](#making-a-new-post) section below for how to make an announcement post.

 - Post notes and questions on the Friday the week before the meeting.
   That gives attendees time to review the PR and prepare for the meeting.
-See the [Making a New Post](#making-a-new-post) section below for how to make a post.
+Please open your PR by that Thursday to allow time for maintainers to review and merge it before the weekend.

 - Prepare a range of questions from basic to advanced.
 The review club is a way to help new developers learn.
 There should be something for everyone.